 Under this alternative 5,000 to 6,000 vehicles would continue using CTH A south of USH 41 and using CTH OO west of CTH A. This traffic would contain a relatively large truck traffic coming from quarries north of USH 41.
-This segment of traffic is of particular concern to the local government because it passes Twin Willows School and within a block of Houdini Elementary School.
+This traffic volume is of particular concern to the local government because it passes by Twin Willows School and passes within a block of Houdini Elementary School.